 View Post

 In Guitar Blog, Practice and Technique, Scales by Craig SmithLeave a Comment

-This week I’m going to revisit the Pentatonic Scale.
+This week I’m going to revisit the Pentatonic Scale Shapes.
 Particularly the minor pentatonic scale and how it overlaps notes in it’s parent Major Key.
-In case you missed it, last week I did a lesson on guitar modal scales and how they overlap.
-One of my readers, Tim, sent me an email right after that lesson went live and asked about the same concept using minor Pentatonic scales.. so like I always say… I get …
+In case you missed it, a while back I did a lesson on guitar modal scales and how they overlap.
+One of my readers, Tim, sent me an email right after that lesson went live and asked about the same concept using minor Pentatonic scales.. so like I always say… …

+View Post